What Is Elf on the Shelf, Anyway?

 What is Elf on the Shelf?

 All in all, this quirky tradition is what your family makes of it.
 Dedicated Elf on the Shelf parents scour Pinterest and follow hashtags like #elfontheshelfideas or #elfontheshelf on Instagram for inspiration of where and how to place their elf each night.
-Some parents wait all year to bake welcome treats for the elf’s first night back while others enjoy the simplicity of reading the book nightly to their children.
+Some parents wait all year to bake sweet treats to welcome back Elf on the Shelf while others enjoy the simplicity of reading the book nightly to their children.
 Your elf tradition can be as over-the-top or laid back as you’d prefer.
 No matter which way you take it, all that matters is that you’re starting a Christmas tradition your children will remember for years to come.

 When did Elf on the Shelf start?